LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/ShiftStatusGuide.md

 ### Overview

-At LivePerson, we’ve provided a variety of APIs that you can call from Conversation Builder in order to improve the user experience of your bots.
-Two of which are the Shift Status and Current Queue Health APIs, which return data about the availability of your agents and current wait times that users are experiencing when connecting to those agents.
+At LivePerson, we’ve provided a variety of APIs that you can call from Conversation Builder to improve the user experience of your bots.
+Two of these are the [Shift Status](shift-status-api-methods-get-shift-status-by-account.html) and [Current Queue Health](messaging-operations-api-methods-messaging-current-queue-health.html) APIs, which return data about the availability of your agents and current wait times that users are experiencing when connecting to those agents.
 This guide will serve as a walkthrough of the implementation of these APIs within an Agent Escalation dialog.

 ### Setup needed

 For the purpose of configuring these APIs, we will need the following:

-- Bearer Token
+- Bearer token
 - Bot account number
 - A deployed bot (demo or production)
 - Site settings configuration
-- URL Domains for each API call
+- URL domains for each API call

 #### Bearer token retrieval

-For authorization purposes, these API requires that a Bearer Token be passed along in an Authorization Header.
-To retrieve this Bearer Token, we will take advantage of the `getLPEngagementAttribute()` scripting function.
-Insert the following code within the `__initConversation()` function inside of Global Functions.
+For authorization purposes, these API requires that a bearer token be passed along in an authorization header.
+To retrieve this bearer token, we'll take advantage of the [getLPEngagementAttribute](conversation-builder-scripting-functions-get-set-contextual-data.html#get-current-and-previous-skills) scripting function.
+Insert the following code within the `__initConversation()` function inside of **Global Functions**.

 ```javascript
 // Bearer Token Needed for Messaging Queue Health & Shift Status APIs